VolmitSoftware/docs/holoui/14-api-menus.md

   void onClick(HoloClick click);
 }

-public record HoloClick(Player player, String menuId, String componentId, HoloMenuHandle handle)
+public record HoloClick(Player player, String menuId, String componentId,
+                        HoloClickTrigger trigger, HoloMenuHandle handle)
 ```

-`HoloClick` rejects a null `player` or `handle` with `NullPointerException`; `menuId` and `componentId`
+`HoloClick` rejects a null `player`, `trigger`, or `handle` with `NullPointerException`; `menuId` and
-are unchecked. `handle` is the same instance `open` returned, so a handler can mutate or close the menu
+`componentId` are unchecked. `handle` is the same instance `open` returned, so a handler can mutate or
-it is in with no bookkeeping.
+close the menu it is in with no bookkeeping. `trigger` is one of `LEFT_CLICK`, `RIGHT_CLICK`,
+`SHIFT_LEFT_CLICK`, or `SHIFT_RIGHT_CLICK`; `ANY` is reserved for configured action matching and is not
+emitted as a physical click.

 ### Dispatch

-HoloUi listens to `PlayerInteractEvent` at `EventPriority.MONITOR` (`MenuSessionManager#dispatchClick`).
+HoloUi listens to `PlayerInteractEvent` at `EventPriority.HIGHEST` (`MenuSessionManager#dispatchClick`).
 Per click:

-1. Only `Action.LEFT_CLICK_AIR` and `Action.LEFT_CLICK_BLOCK` are considered; everything else returns.
+1. Main-hand `LEFT_CLICK_AIR`, `LEFT_CLICK_BLOCK`, `RIGHT_CLICK_AIR`, and `RIGHT_CLICK_BLOCK` are
-2. The player's session is snapshotted.
-The snapshot lists every clickable component that is currently
-   open and selected — its collision plane is under the player's crosshair — in menu declaration order.
-   If nothing is selected the snapshot is null and the interact event is left alone.
-3. If at least one component was hit, the interact event is cancelled.
-A left-click inside an open menu
-   that hits nothing is not cancelled.
-HoloUi cancels at `MONITOR`, the last priority, so earlier
-   listeners have already seen the event uncancelled; cancelling here stops the vanilla action, not
-   other listeners.
+   accepted.
+Off-hand, physical, and already-cancelled events return.
+Action plus current sneak state
+   becomes the exact `HoloClickTrigger`.
+2. HoloUi ray-tests every open clickable in the player's personal menu and every eligible world-board
+   view against the event-time eye ray.
+Non-fixed billboard planes are re-oriented before testing, and
+   the smallest positive intersection distance wins.
+An exact personal/board tie goes to the personal
+   menu.
+3. If no plane is hit, or a block ray trace finds a closer obstruction, the event remains untouched.
+   Otherwise HoloUi cancels it at `HIGHEST`; lower-priority listeners have already observed the event,
+   while the vanilla interaction is suppressed.
-4. For each hit component, in order:
+4. For the one winning component:
-   - `HoloUiMenuClickEvent` is fired.
-If a listener cancels it, that component is skipped entirely —
+   - `HoloUiMenuClickEvent` is fired with the exact trigger.
+Cancellation skips both file-authored
-     both its file-authored actions and your handler.
+     actions and the API handler.
-   - The component's own JSON actions run (`component.onClick()`).
-For an API-built menu the action
+   - The component's own JSON actions run through `component.onClick(trigger)`.
+For an API-built menu
-     list is empty, so this is a no-op.
-An exception here is logged and does not stop the next step.
+     the action list is empty.
+An exception here is logged and does not suppress the API-handler step.
-   - If the handle is non-null and still live, its `HoloClickHandler` for that component id, if any, is
+   - If the personal-menu handle is non-null and still live, its `HoloClickHandler` for that component
-     dispatched through the click guard.
+     id receives a `HoloClick` with the same trigger through the click guard.
+Boards have no API-menu

-More than one component can be hit by one click: overlapping hitboxes all fire.
-Space your buttons if
-that is not what you want.
+     handler.

 Handlers run on the clicking player's region thread.
 Reading and mutating that player's inventory,
 experience and location is legal there.
 Do not block that thread: no I/O, no `CompletableFuture.join`,